-- Endorse the establishment of an access innovation centre for advanced formulated product design and manufacture.
-The CGP will work with Government to develop the business case for this Centre (as proposed by the Technology Strategy Board's Formulation Special Interest Group). - 6.
+- 5. Endorse the establishment of a world-class open-access innovation centre for advanced formulated product design and manufacture, and the CGP will work with Government to develop the business case for this Centre (as proposed by the Technology Strategy Board's Formulation Special Interest Group). - 6.
 Guide and encourage industry to fully leverage the suite of Innovation Centres covering synthesis, industrial biotechnology, chemicals for photovoltaics, materials and advanced formulation.
 Encourage industry to engage with the UK research base, especially with Research Council Centres and Institutes (e.g. the EPSRC UK Catalyst Hub), drawing on the research and training expertise available.

-Offering of Steps in Supply Chain Chemical Industry ish coatings ants and brake fluids additives Aftermarket nd brake fluids OEMs OEM UK Chemical Module/ system supplier Manufacturers for car parts TIER-1 Component for car parts supplier TIER-2 Parts supplier TIER-3
+Offering of Steps in Supply Chain Chemical Industry nish coatings lants and brake fluids additives Aftermarket and brake fluids or OEMs OEM UK Chemical Module/ system supplier TIER-1 Manufacturers for car parts Component or car parts supplier TIFR-2 Parts supplier TIER-3